White Rock Conservation Park

 White Rock, a prominent pale-coloured rockface on a peak, is the major feature of interest of the White Rock Conservation Park, situated within the White Rock, Queensland (Ipswich) locality, Australia.
-It is also known as "Nugum" to the traditional owners, the Ugarapul People.
+It is also known as "Nugum" to the traditional owners, the Ugarapul people.

 White Rock is a white sandstone outcrop and one of many on the ridge.
 The rock has views in all directions although there are small trees on top.
 The rock is quite soft and is covered with graffiti, from as early as 1919.

 The area was used as a training area by American forces in the late 1930s and 1940s.
 This protected the area from logging with munitions lodged in trees creating risk for timber cutters.

 Walking tracks

 The tracks in White Rock Conservation Park are a mixture of well-maintained near the carpark and unmaintained elsewhere.

 White Rock Walking Track

 This out-and-back track leads from the car park at Paperbark Flats Picnic Area located at the end of School Road to White Rock itself alongside the gully for most of the way.
 It is for the most part a gently graded well formed 6.5 km walk, although much of the route is on a vehicle track.

 In dry weather the track is covered with bulldust.
 In wet seasons there is often water obstacles to be crossed.
 There is a steep and rugged climb to the foot of White Rock at the end.

-The traditional owners have requested that people refrain from climbing White Rock / Nugum.
+The traditional owners have requested that people refrain from climbing White Rock.

-Local wildlife including echidnas, wallabies, kangaroos and even dingos have been observed in the area.
-The area has abundant bird life, including endangered species such as the Glossy Black Cockatoo.
+Local wildlife including echidnas, wallabies, kangaroos and even dingoes have been observed in the area.
+The area has abundant bird life, including endangered species such as the glossy black cockatoo.